odhiambocuttice/3d-animated-portfolio/README.md

-# Lama Dev Animated 3D Portfolio Website Project
+# Cuttice Dev Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+> A portfolio website for Cuttice built with React and Vite